 What Is a Fair Divorce Financial Settlement?
 Child Support & Alimony Come Down to Dollars and Sense

-When it comes to alimony and child support, most divorcing couples are concerned that their agreement be fair.
+When it comes to alimony and child support, most divorcing couples are concerned that their agreement is fair.
 However, in my experience as a divorce mediator, both parties are most successful when they focus on the dollars first, rather than the sense.
 In other words, focus on what’s possible as a prelude to discussing what is fair.

 Accept that there will be alimony and/or child support

 The first step in the process of negotiating your financial settlement is accepting that there will be a transfer of money.
 This is unavoidable in most cases, particularly when there are minor children, the marriage was a long one, and/or spouses have substantially disparate incomes.

 Child support is governed by state statute, which sets the mandatory, minimum child support obligation for both parents in a divorce.
 By law, parents cannot opt-out of this.
 Where I practice mediation in Maryland, DC, and northern Virginia, there aren’t mandatory state guidelines for alimony.
 When parties don’t reach their own agreement, then the alimony award is left to the discretion of the court.
 There are many factors a judge will consider before ruling on alimony – including both parties’ financial needs and available resources, employment history, age, health, contributions to the marriage, and other factors.
 Litigating these issues is typically a highly contentious, not to mention expensive, endeavor.
 And, ultimately, a judge’s ruling feels arbitrary and unfair to the payor or the payee, and often both!

 So I recommend taking a practical approach: do a thorough accounting of your income and expenses, assets and liabilities.
 This will allow you to figure out what is possible given your financial situation.